This post may contain affiliate links. Please see our disclosure policy.

 How to Make the Best Homemade Mashed Potatoes

-Keep in mind leftover mashed potatoes are fabulous in dishes like Pierogi Lasagna, Potato Cakes, or Thanksgiving Egg Rolls as well!
-Or you can replace the tater tots in Tater Tot Casserole with leftover mashed potatoes for a quick and easy version of Shepherd's Pie.
+- Make Leftovers New: Use leftover mashed potatoes to make pierogi lasagna (just WOW!), potato tacos, potato cakes, or you can replace the tater tots in Tater Tot casserole with leftover mashed potatoes for a quick and easy version of Shepherd's Pie.

 Serving Suggestions